The owner of Excellence worked with Winch Design to create a yacht with interiors inspired by the “Floridian East Cost Deco” style / ©Winch Media

 With decades of experience in the marine industry under his belt, Patrick Knowles is one of America’s top yacht designers.
 His studio, Patrick Knowles Designs, specializes in custom megayacht and superyacht interiors, as well as designing for private aircraft.
 The team at Patrick Knowles Design prides themselves on their creativity and a strong commitment to making sure projects are finished on time, while also exceeding expectations.

 One of Patrick Knowles Designs’ award-winning projects was a Key West-inspired 206 ft ISA displacement superyacht.
-The owners requested an interior that felt like a five-star tropical resort; through a design the incorporated vibrant murals of plants and aquatic life, lush fabrics and furnishings, and the use of environmentally-friendly, natural materials including bamboo, palm wood and coconut shells, Patrick Knowles delivered.
+The owners requested an interior that felt like a five-star tropical resort; through a design that incorporated vibrant murals of plants and aquatic life, lush fabrics and furnishings, and the use of environmentally friendly, natural materials including bamboo, palm wood and coconut shells, Patrick Knowles delivered.
 The onboard showcase piece is a 30-foot-tall light fixture constructed from Murano glass that sits within the spiral staircase, joining all three levels.

 [See also: Hydrogen Powered Yachts: What to Know]